 xinput utility.
 When you run this command it will list the devices on your system.

 $ xinput list Virtual core pointer id=2 [master pointer (3)] Virtual core XTEST pointer id=4 [slave pointer (2)] SynPS/2 Synaptics TouchPad id=8 [slave pointer (2)] Virtual core keyboard id=3 [master keyboard (2)] Virtual core XTEST keyboard id=5 [slave keyboard (3)] Power Button id=6 [slave keyboard (3)]

 Now let's assume you want to modify a special property of the touchpad, lets say the coasting speed.
 If you run the command below it will show a long list with all the different properties.

 $ xinput list-props "SynPS/2 Synaptics TouchPad" Device 'SynPS/2 Synaptics TouchPad': [...]
 Synaptics Coasting Speed (274): 45.000000 Synaptics Scrolling Distance (252): 100, 100 [...]

-Next it to translate the names into valid Xfconf property name.
+Next, it translates the names into a valid Xfconf property name.
 The following characters are allowed: